-We work in Treaties 6, 7 and 8 to listen to the needs of each unique community, and to work with the community to design solutions that will work for them.
-We facilitate meetings, events and networks that allow communities to teach and learn from one another, sharing successes and tools across the province.
+Our Resilient Schools work is rooted in listening to the needs of each unique community, and working together to design solutions.
+We work in Treaties 6, 7 and 8.
+We partner directly with First Nations and Métis school communities in Alberta, as well as facilitate meetings, events and networks that allow communities to teach and learn from one another, sharing successes and tools across the province.

 We know resilience starts with communities, and that communities know best what they need.
-By creating opportunities for educators, Elders, parents, coaches and community members to develop their own strategies to enhance student success, we ensure a supportive partnership where each side teaches, learns and grows.
+Using creative techniques to amplify the voice of youth and creating opportunities for educators, Elders, parents, coaches and community members to develop their own strategies to enhance student success, we ensure a supportive partnership where each side teaches, learns and grows.

 While the Circle of Courage strengthens from the inside-out, the Comprehensive School Health approach builds positive structures around the individual, creating communities where staff and students thrive.

 We work to create safe and caring environments by focusing on:

 - Social and Physical Environments: Designing physical spaces where staff and students can be active, learn in new ways, and feel comfortable, while also creating social settings where they feel safe and cared for.